KinWaiCheuk/nnAudio/README.md

 ## How to cite nnAudio
-The paper for nnAudio is avaliable on [arXiv](https://arxiv.org/abs/1912.12055) But our work is submitted to ISMIR2019 as a late-breaking demo [nnAudio Poster L-11](https://github.com/keunwoochoi/ismir-2019-posters/blob/master/README.md)
+The paper for nnAudio is avaliable on [arXiv](https://arxiv.org/abs/1912.12055)

 ### APA
 Cheuk, K. W., Anderson, H., Agres, K., & Herremans, D. (2019). nnAudio: An on-the-fly GPU Audio to Spectrogram Conversion Toolbox Using 1D Convolution Neural Networks. arXiv preprint arXiv:1912.12055.